Hawaii 2024

 Our first stop in Hilo was the Hilo Burger Joint.
 It had great food and the atmosphere reminded me of an old western saloon with a modern twist.

 Next, we were off to the famous Rainbow Falls.
 There was not a great amount of water going over the falls the day we were there, and for the rainbow… well not so much.
 The most impressive feature of this area, on this day, was the grove of Banyan trees at the top of the staircase.
-The canopy, branchs, and exposed roots were impressive.
+The canopy, branches, and exposed roots were impressive.

 We also visited Wai’ale Falls, which we could see some of from the road.
 Susan and I attempted a brief rugged hike to get a better view but did not make it to the swimming hole that others were at.
 It was fun to try.
 The landscape and vegetation are so different than what we have in Washington, that just being out in it is a sight on its own.